Zvampen04/PalworldBreedingPathfinder/README.md

 - Check your internet connection
 - Verify the data files are in the correct location

+**Path Finding Not Finding Expected Paths**
+- Try enabling "Find All Paths" to use the comprehensive algorithm
+- Increase the computation time to allow more thorough searching
+- Increase the max depth to find longer breeding chains
+- Increase the max paths limit to see more alternatives

 **Build Errors**
 - Ensure you have the latest Rust toolchain: `rustup update`
 - Clear build cache: `npm run clean && cargo clean`